Alejogb1/job-board/blog-data/why-isnt-my-custom-constraintlayout-preview-working.md

 id: "why-isnt-my-custom-constraintlayout-preview-working"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 It's a frustration I've encountered more times than I care to recall, particularly in the early days of ConstraintLayout.
 You’ve built what seems like a perfectly reasonable layout using a custom `ConstraintLayout`, and yet the preview is showing…nothing, or something completely unexpected.
 I've been there; spent hours staring at XML, convinced I was losing my mind, only to discover a seemingly minor detail was the culprit.
 The issue is rarely a single, universally applicable cause, but rather a confluence of factors, often centered around how you’ve wired up your custom view within the ConstraintLayout ecosystem.

 Firstly, let’s talk about the core mechanism. `ConstraintLayout` relies heavily on its internal solver to resolve the positioning and sizing of its children based on the constraints you define.
 This solver needs accurate information about the views it's handling.
 When you introduce a custom view, the framework is essentially unaware of how this view should participate in the constraint calculations unless you provide explicit guidance.
 This guidance typically comes in the form of how you've overridden your custom view's `onMeasure` method and how you've defined attributes for use within the `ConstraintLayout`.
 If any of this is lacking, or incorrect, the preview (and sometimes runtime behavior) will predictably fall apart.